 Sect.
-3. All controverfies concerning lands claimed under different grants, of two or more States, whole jurifdictions, as they respect fuch lands, shall have been decided or adjusted subfequent to such grants, or any of them, shall, on application to the Senate, be finally determined, as near as may be, in the fame manner as is before prefcribed for deciding controverfies between different States.
+3. All controverfies concerning lands claimed under different grants of two or more States, whole jurifdictions, as they respect fuch lands, shall have been decided or adjusted fubfequent to fuch grants, or any of them, fhall, on application to the Senate, be finally determined, as near as may be, in the fame manner as is before prefcribed for deciding controverfies between different States.